 Farms - unlike many of the suburbs, have managed to hang on to a lot of its farmland acreage, so if you dream of raising horses and cows or growing grain and potatoes, you can do that.
 Farms come in many sizes, from small hobby farms to larger commercial enterprises.

-Undeveloped Land - still has a very low population density and retains much of its undeveloped land, meaning that if you have a hankering to build your own house (be sure to investigate this type of new construction), you can find the vacant land to do that here; however, getting a piece of property severed can be an expensive endeavor.
+Undeveloped Land - still has a very low population density and retains much of its undeveloped land, meaning that if you have a hankering to build your own house you can find the vacant land to do that here; however, getting a piece of property severed can be an expensive endeavor.
 Existing building lots and tear-downs are a lower cost option.
 We would also caution you to be extra vigilant in deciding on which property to buy, no matter what type it is or where it is.
 The home may look perfect but there could be several issues hiding behind the walls.
 Be sure you call in a home inspector from HouseMaster or another inspection company that can look in every nook and cranny to assess the building and report back to you.